hugomilan/tlmbht/README.md

 1. Download this repository.
 Type in the terminal: `git clone https://github.com/hugomilan/tlmbht.git`.
 Alternatively, you can use the green button on the right side of this page that says "Clone or download".
 Remember to extract the zip if you download it as zip.

 2. Getting Eigen library.
-Download it at (http://eigen.tuxfamily.org/index.php?title=Main_Page).
+Download it [in this page](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Extract the files, open the extracted folder, and copy the folder Eigen (this is the folder inside the extracted folder; it contains the Eigen library's codes) and past it in the include/ folder of this project.
 Alternatively, you may tell the compiler (using the -I flag) where the Eigen folder is.

 3. Compiling the code.
 It should be as simple as typing `make` on the terminal.
 Use `make -jn` to compile faster (i.e., for 4 threads, type `make -j4`).